-- Our unlimited wants are continually colliding with the limits of our resources, forcing us to pick some activities and to reject others.
-Scarcity is the condition of - 1.
-A social science that examines how people choose among the alternatives available to them. - 2.
+Our unlimited wants are continually colliding with the limits of our resources, forcing us to pick some activities and to reject others.
+Scarcity2 is the condition of having to choose among alternatives.
+A scarce good 3 is one for which the choice of one alternative requires that another be given up.

+- A social science that examines how people choose among the alternatives available to them. - 2.
 The condition of having to choose among alternatives.